Hiking Providence Canyon State Park, Georgia’s ‘little Grand Canyon’

 The Canyon Loop Trail descends from the Providence Canyon State Park visitor center (view maps and driving directions), switching back through a shady forest.
 The trail reaches the canyon floor at .25 mile.
 The trail walks up a sandy riverbed, turning left to hike into canyons 1-5.

-Unlike the canyon’s exceptionally larger cousin in Arizona, Providence Canyon’s walls are formed of fragile, crumbling sandstone.
-The canyons were formed in the early 1800s, carved into sandstone that dates to 63 million to 70 million years ago.
+Unlike the canyon’s exceptionally larger cousin in Arizona, fragile, crumbling sandstone forms Providence Canyon’s walls.
+Water carved these walls in the early 1800s, eroding sandstone that dates to nearly 70 million years ago.
 To preserve the fragile geology (and for safety), hikers should stay on blazed trails and off the canyon walls.
-And the sandy trail surface is often saturated with water, so a lightweight, waterproof hiking boot is a great choice to grab traction on the canyon’s wet, sandy trails.
+And the sandy trail surface is often saturated with water, so a lightweight, waterproof hiking boot, like our favorite Vasque Breeze GTX , is an excellent choice to grab traction on the canyon’s wet, sandy trails.

 After exploring canyon 9, the hike backtracks to the main, white-blazed loop trail, turning left to climb out of the canyon into a predominantly pine forest.
 Reaching the canyon’s rim at 3.5 miles, the hike turns left at a trail junction, continuing to follow the white-blazed Canyon Loop Trail.
 The trail passes through an old homestead, the forest littered with rusted antique autos left to decay.